consttgit/thinstress/README.md

 ## thinstress

-Solution to the ill-posed inverse problem of the residual stress depth profiling in thin films and compact solid materials.
+Residual stress depth profiling in thin films.

 ### What is it?

-The inverse problem, which arises in the case of space transformations of residual stress in image space measured by X-ray diffraction into residual stress in real space, is nontrivial and closely linked to significant difficulties obtaining stable solutions.
-Taking into account the scattering of the measurement data and the mathematical model describing these transformations, it is clear that the considered inverse problem is ill-posed and requires special methods in order to obtain the stable solution.
-Furthermore, a particularity of the transformation of residual stresses in multilayered coating systems is the requirement that the solution is localized in reflecting layers only.
-This requirement imposes strong restrictions on solution methods and does not allow one to use a conventional well known inverse Laplace transformation which results in a continuous function.
-The stable numerical solution of the described inverse problem can be found using the Tikhonov regularization.
-This approach can be used in case of compact solid materials as well as in case of thin films offering a possibility to determine residual stresses piecewise in diffracting layers only.
-In additon, this method allows one to find the *exact solution* of the considered inverse problem, if some conditions concerning the measurement data are satisfied.
+The inverse problem, which arises in the case of space transformations of residual stress in *image space* measured by X-ray diffraction into residual stress in *real space*, is nontrivial and closely linked to significant difficulties obtaining a stable solution.
+Taking into account the scattering of the measurement results and the mathematical model, which describes the space transformations, it is clear that the considered inverse problem is ill-posed and requires special solution methods.
+Furthermore, a particularity of the transformation of the residual stresses in a multilayer systems is the requirement that the solution is localized in reflecting layers only.
+This requirement imposes strong restrictions on the solution methods and does not allow one to utilize methods based on the inverse Laplace transform, which is commonly used for the considered space transformations in compact solid materials.
+Besides, in the case of the solid materials the methods based on the inverse Laplace transform often lead to extremely unstable solutions.
+The stable numerical solution of the discussed inverse problem can be found using a method based on the Tikhonov regularization.
+This method can be applied both for solid materials and for thin films offering a possibility to determine stable approximative solutions in form of a piecewise function defined in diffracting layers only.
+Hereby, the only requirement is that the error estimation of the measured initial data must be available.
+The advantage of the proposed method is the convergence of the obtained approximative solution to the unknown exact one with decreasing perturbation of the initial data.
+In addition, this method allows one to find the stable *exact solution* of the considered inverse problem if the initial data satisfy certain conditions.

 ### How to use it